 Experience and qualifications

 I am a qualified counsellor and registered member of the British Association for Counselling and Psychotherapy (MBACP).
 I work with adults of all ages and teenagers.
-Alongside my private practice, I work as a bank counsellor for Dorset NHS Trust and I lecture in counselling at Exeter College, delivering courses to adults who wish to develop their counselling skills or who aspire to be counsellors in the future.
+Alongside my private practice, I work as a counsellor at Exeter College with Higher Education Students and as a bank counsellor for Dorset NHS Trust.
+I also lecture in counselling at Exeter College, delivering courses to adults who wish to develop their listening skills or who aspire to be counsellors in the future.

-My counselling experience includes being part of an NHS Improving Access to Psychological Therapies (IAPT) team, where I work with adults living in West Dorset on the ‘Steps 2 Wellbeing’ programme.
+My counselling experience includes being part of an NHS Improving Access to Psychological Therapies (IAPT) team, where I work with adults of all ages living in West Dorset.
 The focus of much of this work is anxiety, depression and health-related concerns.

 I have also worked as a counsellor with ARC, a GP-referred community counselling service in East Devon, committed to providing essential talking therapies to patients of all ages.
 My work at ARC focused on personal loss, bereavement, anxiety and depression with many of my clients being of advanced years.

 I hold an additional qualification in Youth Mental Health and have chosen to undertake further training to enhance my work with LGBT clients.

 Prior to training as a counsellor, my professional career was in education, working as a qualified teacher and special needs advocate.
 I am mother to two sons and a daughter who are all now young adults.